Exploring the Chattahoochee Nature Center on the Chattahoochee River

 A longtime resident of Sandy Springs GA, Forbes created hundreds of interactive nature museums in 200+ communities spanning 30 U.S. states.
 He also founded the Southeast Land Preservation Trust to preserve and manage conservation areas in the region.

-The Chattahoochee Nature Center has emerged over the last 45 years as one of North Atlanta’s most beloved places for escaping the hustle and bustle of the city, attracting more than 130,000 visitors each year.
+The Chattahoochee Nature Center remains one of North Atlanta’s most beloved places for escaping the hustle and bustle of the city, attracting around 130,000 visitors each year.

-And from the LEED-certified interpretive center opened in 2009 to the Aerial Adventure & Zip Line Course opened in 2020, the Center continues to find new ways to encourage children and adults alike to embrace nature.
+From the LEED-certified interpretive center (opened in 2009) to the Aerial Adventure & Zip Line Course (2020), the CNC continues to find new ways to encourage children and adults alike to embrace nature.

 Hiking Trails

-The CNC offers five interconnected hiking trails (total distance 1.24 miles) that explore the main features of the property.
-There’s also a .5-mile River Boardwalk Trail that offers excellent views of the wetlands along the Chattahoochee River.
+CNC offers 5 interconnected hiking trails (total distance 1.24 miles) that explore the property.
+There’s also a 0.5-mile River Boardwalk Trail that offers excellent views of wetlands along the Chattahoochee River.

 The Homestead Trail features remnants of 1940s-era cabin, while the Forest Trail passes by a gravesite of a family who settled in the area sometime in the 19th century.